VAHORASAUBAN/HEALTHY_CHATBOT/README.md

-🔮 Gemini Chatbot – Flask Web App
+🔮 Healthy Chatbot – Your Digital Care Taker

 A simple, functional chatbot built using **Flask** with **Google's Gemini API** (Generative AI) integration.
 It features a minimalist frontend and processes chat responses using Gemini, with API keys safely loaded from environment variables.